 My biggest obstacle to hopping on the shiplap train was actually getting the boards cut and attaching them to the walls correctly, but guess what??!
 I found away around traditional construction and no one will ever know the difference unless I spill the beans.
 Check out how my DIY faux shiplap wall with NO nails!

 Thanks to Chip and Joanna, shiplap is everywhere–not just in older homes where it’s uncovered years later under layers.
 People are now putting it in their new construction homes.
-I’ve been brainstorming an area of my house that would work for a shiplap project, and finally decided the laundry room would be the perfect place.
+I finally found the perfect area for a shiplap project in our laundry room.
 The walls were already somewhat imperfect from removing a highly textured wallpaper, so covering them was a great option.

 What color shiplap?